 Now, the journey towards automation looks different for everyone.
 We all have our own way of doing things.
 The only right answer is to find whatever works best for you.
 I’m very much a manual kind of person.
 You might discover certain virtual tools that support you better than a basic spreadsheet.
 That’s fine.
 This guide will walk you through what to do in order to automate your business processes, but you have the power to determine how to do it.

 Automation is a way to free up your to-do list and turn your attention to important revenue-building tasks like client work, sales consultations and marketing outreach.
 Many businesses have certain tasks that are necessary, but don’t feel like a good use of time.
 For example, it might make sense to have a CRM platform like HoneyBook send online invoices automatically, rather than keeping up with every client’s payment schedule and manually sending the emails yourself.

 If you consistently feel like you’re stretched too thin, you’ll find that automated business processes, systems and workflows will help you to find more space in your schedule to focus on what matters most.
 It also helps to organize your internal operations by ensuring nothing slips through the cracks.

 When it comes to automation, a common concern among creatives is the fear of losing the authenticity that comes with personal touchpoints with clients.
 However, it’s quite manageable to find a healthy balance between automated processes that save you time and genuine engagement with current and prospective clients.

-Let’s look at some areas where automation can help you to streamline processes and develop a cohesive workflow that works for you.
+Let’s look at some areas where using client workflow automation software can help you to streamline processes and develop a cohesive workflow that works for you.

 Tracking Income and Expenses